ivanvanderbyl/cloudist/README.md

 Cloudist
 ========

-Cloudist is a super fast job queue for high demand and scalable tasks.
-It uses AMQP (RabbitMQ mainly) for message store are distribution, while providing a simple DSL for handling jobs and responses.
+Cloudist is a simple, highly scalable job queue for Ruby applications, it can run within Rails, DaemonKit or your own custom application.
+Cloudist uses AMQP (RabbitMQ mainly) for transport and provides a simple DSL for queuing jobs and receiving responses including logs, exceptions and job progress.

-Cloudist can be used within Rails or just about any Ruby app to distribute long running tasks, such as encoding a video, generating PDFs, scraping site data or even just sending emails.
-Unlike other job queues (DelayedJob etc) Cloudist does not load your entire Rails stack into memory for every worker, and it is not designed to, instead it expects all the data your worker requires to be sent in the initial job request.
-This means your workers stay slim and can scale very quickly and even run on EC2 micros outside your applications network without any further configuration.
+Cloudist can be used to distribute long running tasks such as encoding a video, generating PDFs, scraping site data or even just sending emails.
+Unlike other job queues (DelayedJob etc) Cloudist does not load your entire Rails stack into memory for every worker, and it is not designed to, instead it expects all the data your worker requires to complete a job to be sent in the initial job request.
+This means your workers stay slim and can scale very quickly and even run on EC2 micros outside your applications environment without any further configuration.

-Another way Cloudist differs from other AMQP based job queues like Minion is it allows workers to report events, logs, system stats and replies back to the application which distributed the job, and unlike database based job queues, there is almost no delay between messages, except network latency of course.

 Installation
 ------------